mgoold/ds_work/docs/donor_exploration/donor_data.md

----
-id: donor_data
-title: Donor Data Mining
----

 # Donor Data: A Kaggle Classic

 Here's some work I did for an interview process.
-The question wasn't really "can you do multivariate regression?", but more along the lines of "what would you break out for a quick id of potential donor populations" and "what other data might you bring in"?
+The primary question was "what would you do to quickly identify donors who might enhance their donation level?"  --So whatever we do, it shouldn't take too long.

+## TLDR:

+To quickly identify target donors, we will try to find donors with lower levels of donation who resemble higher level donors in all respects except their donation level.  <-- We do this rapidly by visually confirming intuitions about years of employment and donation level in the data, and then breaking out donors according to this principle.

+Next, we begin to look at further attribute correlations on donation level, and get modest analytic gains with marital, business and engagement indicators.

+Finally, we note that regional grouping attributes, income level, and above all longitudinal data would probably help the most as data additions.

 ```python